 On a Buy position, traders use a trailing stop to set a stop at a fixed amount below the market.
-If the market rises, then the trailing stop will rise by an equal amount.
-If the market then begins to fall, the stop will stay at a fixed rate until the order is triggered.
+If the market rises, the trailing stop will rise by an equal amount.
+If the market begins to fall, the stop will stay at a fixed rate until the order is triggered.

 A similar order can be set on a Sell position where the stop falls as the market falls.
 The order will be triggered once the market rises to the last updated stop price.